Box (BOX)

 9. Operating Margin

-Box has been an efficient company over the last year.
-It was one of the more profitable businesses in the software sector, boasting an average operating margin of 6.2%.
+Box has managed its cost base well over the last year.
+It demonstrated solid profitability for a software business, producing an average operating margin of 6.1%.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

-Analyzing the trend in its profitability, Box’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Looking at the trend in its profitability, Box’s operating margin decreased by 1.6 percentage points over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 Box Trailing 12-Month Operating Margin (GAAP)